xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

 This section provides you a usage example on how to upload **KatalonDemoProject** packaged in JUnit by **sideload** and start a test run in App Center Test.

-1. Clone or download **sideload** [here](https://github.com/katalon-studio/sideload).
+1. Clone or download **sideload** from our repository: [Katalon Studio sideload](https://github.com/katalon-studio/sideload).
-2. Open the workspace of the usage example project by following this path `src/test/resources/KatalonDemoProject.zip`.
+2. Open the workspace of the usage example project by following the path: `src/test/resources/KatalonDemoProject.zip`.

-On App Center Test, [create and start a new test run](https://docs.microsoft.com/en-us/appcenter/test-cloud/starting-a-test-run#new-test-run).
+On App Center Test, create and start a new test run.
+See Microsoft documentation: [Starting a test run](https://docs.microsoft.com/en-us/appcenter/test-cloud/starting-a-test-run#new-test-run).

 * Device: Android 7.1.1 or prior.
 Ex: Motorola Nexus 6
 * Test framework: Appium